Linux Swap file in RAM

 sudo apt install zram-config

-A reboot is now required for changes to take effect.
+A reboot is required for the changes to take effect.

-Once the system comes back up, check the swap disk:
+Once your system restarts, check the status of the swap disk:

 cat /proc/swaps